maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

 The visual attack trace can be inspected [here](./trace_attack.svg).

 {{< resourceFigure "trace_attack.svg" >}}
-Visualisation of the attack trace.
+Visualization of the attack trace.
 {{< /resourceFigure >}}

 ## Linking to Implementations